martanne/vis/README.md

 The editor core is written in a reasonable amount of clean (your mileage may vary), modern and legacy-free C code, enabling it to run in resource-constrained environments.
-The implementation should be easy to hack on and encourage experimentation.
+The implementation should be easy to hack on and encourages experimentation.
 There is also a Lua API for in-process extensions.

 Vis strives to be *simple* and focuses on its core task: efficient text